Samsung/Tizen.NET/_posts/2019-12-16-Image-caching-with-FFImageloading.md

 - Can retry image downloads (RetryCount, RetryDelay)

 ## Getting started
-  Let's use Fast & Furious Image on your Application
+Let's use `FFImageLoading` in your application.

 ### Install the FFImageloading package
 #### nuget.exe